kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 !!! attention
     Because SSL Passthrough works on layer 4 of the OSI model (TCP) and not on the layer 7 (HTTP), using SSL Passthrough invalidates all the other annotations set on an Ingress object.

+If you want to validate the upstream against a specific certificate, you can create a secret with it and reference the secret with the annotation `nginx.ingress.kubernetes.io/secure-verify-ca-secret`.

+!!! note
+    If an invalid or non-existent secret is given, the NGINX ingress controller will ignore the `ssl-passthrough` annotation.

 ### Service Upstream